MoonriseSunset/Niagara/README.md

 ### Theme:

-Niagara directly imports the *Nord* theme instead of defining the color profiles within the file through variables.
-It does use a few other colors (pure black and white being two) outside of that, but otherwise everything is Nord.
+Niagara implements the Nord theme for the color palette.